 Currents has a home stream that keeps all relevant and important content top-of-mind by ranking relevance.
 You can follow tags on topics and even search for specific information within your thread.

-Everyone with access to the Google Suite platform can participate with Currents.
+Everyone with access to the Google Workspace platform can participate with Currents.
 It allows you to have meaningful engagement and collaborate easier than ever.
 Whether on desktop or mobile, there are no communication breakdowns in your project.